JourneyMakesUBG/GimkitCheat/README.md

 #### Tested browsers that do not support local overrides
 Firefox

 Overrides only work on certain browsers.
-If the browser you are using supports them, follow the following steps to set the one for  up.
+If the browser you are using supports them, follow the following steps to set the one for Gimkit cheat up.

 1. Open the console (Ctrl+Shift+I)
 2. Click the "Sources" tab